abhaysy/Flam-Assignment/README.md

   - Stores the actual key-value nodes.
   - Head → Most Recently Used (MRU).
   - Tail → Least Recently Used (LRU).
-  - Two dummy nodes (`head` and `tail`) are used for easy insert/remove operations.

 ---

 ## 🔧 Functions

 ### `LRUCache(int capacity)`
-Initializes the cache with a given capacity.
+- Function for deciding the LRUCache capacity.
+- Declares the dummy head and tail.

 ### `int get(int key)`
-Returns the value if the key exists, otherwise returns `-1`.
-Moves the accessed node to the front (most recently used).
+Return the value of the key if it exists in the cache, otherwise return -1.

 ### `void put(int key, int value)`
-Inserts or updates the key-value pair.
-If the cache exceeds capacity, evicts the least recently used node.
+Update or insert the value.
+If the cache is full, removes the least recently used item before inserting.

 ---